PS662/Prototypes/connection-pool-benchmark/README.md

-i# Go Database Connection Pool Benchmark
+# Go Database Connection Pool Benchmark

 This project includes Go code to benchmark database operations using pooled and non-pooled connections.
 It utilizes MySQL as the backend database.